 Vinny: WHAT are you thinking?
 Your cake is completely crazy!

-Boy: No, look – right here… Oh!
+Boy: No, look – right here… [He shows Vinny the recipe book] Oh!
 No!
-On the first page is the recipe for angel cake.
-But the pages are stuck together!
-I’ve finished up with a recipe for chicken stew!
+The pages are stuck together!
+I’ve finished up my angel cake recipe with instructions for chicken stew!

 8 servings (249 calories, 0.5 grams fat, 53 grams carbs and 8 grams protein per serving)